Tutoring

 Tutoring takes place in the form of weekly sessions for groups of about 30 students, scheduled between 12:00 PM and 2:00 PM or 6:00 PM and 8:00 PM.
 These sessions are held in person for PASS students and online for LAS students.

-During these sessions, the tutors—who are attentive and available to the students enrolled in the tutoring program—review the key points from previously taught lessons and administer practice multiple-choice quizzes supervised by the instructors.
-They address any difficulties or areas of confusion noted by the students in their class notes.
+During these sessions, the tutors—who are attentive and available to the students enrolled in the tutoring program—review the key points from the lectures that have already been delivered and provide practice multiple-choice quizzes supervised by the instructors.
+They address any difficulties or areas of confusion identified by the students while taking notes.
 These sessions are occasionally supplemented by review sessions, study skills workshops, and explanatory sessions on the most complex course material.

-Tutoring covers all subjects taught in the various course units.
+Tutoring covers all subjects within the various course modules offered.
 ATP tutors also hold office hours to answer any more specific questions students may have.

-Held once per semester, students have the opportunity to practice during mock exams.
+Organized once per semester, students have the opportunity to practice through mock exams.

-For these sessions, the ATP and tutors recreate conditions that are identical to those of the PASS exams (schedule, sequence of exams, breaks, number of exercises, time limits, seating arrangements, proctoring, and automated grading).
+For these exams, the ATP and tutors recreate conditions that are identical to those of the PASS exams (schedule, sequence of exams, breaks, number of exercises, time limits, seating arrangements, proctoring, and automated grading).
 For LAS students, the mock exam is conducted remotely.
-These exercises allow students to assess their knowledge and proficiency throughout the year and, as a result, adjust their study methods.
+These exercises allow students to assess their knowledge and skill level throughout the year and, as a result, adjust their study methods.

 PSYCHOLOGICAL SUPPORT

-Like the students in the PASS and LAS programs, the tutors are approachable, motivated, and bring not only their academic achievements but also their experiences from this unique year to the table.
+As peers of the PASS and LAS students, the tutors are approachable, motivated, and bring to the table not only their academic achievements but also their experiences from this unique year.
 They are committed to sharing their experiences with the students.
 To best assist, support, and guide each student, the tutors undergo specialized training.

 As a result, because they are approachable and understanding, they naturally serve as key points of contact to guide and provide moral support to exam candidates.
 Among other initiatives, in addition to study sessions, activities such as social events foster interaction and allow them to build even closer relationships with PASS and LAS students.